Q: What is AWS Fargate?

 Q: How does AWS Fargate work with Amazon ECS and Amazon EKS?

-Amazon Elastic Container Service (ECS) is a highly scalable, high performance container management service that supports Docker containers and Amazon EKS is fully managed Kubernetes Service.
-Both ECS and EKS use containers provisioned by Fargate to automatically scale, load balance, and manage scheduling of your containers for availability, providing an easier way to build and operate containerized applications.
+Amazon Elastic Container Service (ECS) is a highly scalable, high performance container management service that supports Docker containers and Amazon Elastic Kubernetes Service (EKS) is a fully managed Kubernetes service.
+Both ECS and EKS use containers provisioned by Fargate to automatically scale, load balance, and optimize container availability through managed scheduling, providing an easier way to build and operate containerized applications.

 Q: How should I choose when to use AWS Fargate?

-Choose AWS Fargate to launch their containers without having to provision or manage EC2 instances.
-If you require greater control of your EC2 instances to support compliance and governance requirements or broader customization options, then use ECS or EKS without Fargate.
+Choose AWS Fargate for its isolation model and security.
+You should also select Fargate if you want to launch containers without having to provision or manage EC2 instances.
+If you require greater control of your EC2 instances or broader customization options, then use ECS or EKS without Fargate.
 Use EC2 for GPU workloads, which are not supported on Fargate today.

-Q: Are there any differences in feature support for Fargate support on ECS and EKS?
+Q: Are there any differences in feature support for AWS Fargate support on Amazon ECS and Amazon EKS?

 Security and Compliance